Last Updated: 7/9/15

 Acquired as part of the "Walker Collection," a batch of slide rules I got all at once when my appearance in the newspaper caused a woman to recall her husband's slide rule collection and decide that I might appreciate it.

 My second Aristo rule, this one apparently manufactured in Germany by Charvoz.
 It was a going-away gift from Dr. Benenson, one of my bosses during the two years I worked at Michigan State University's Lyman Briggs School, it was his first slide rule in high school/college.
 The front side (top half of the image) has K, A, B, T, ST, S, C, D, DI and LL0 scales.
 The back side has LL01, LL02, LL03, DF, CF, CIF, L, CI, D, LL1, LL2, LL3 scales.
 The rule's a bit longer than my current scanner, so the ends were cut off.
 The front side has raised "bumpers" at each end that connect the fixed parts together.
 On the right side of each scale is the mathematical operation for that scale.
 "DBGM" is printed on the back of the cursor and the front right end of the center stick, unsure what it means.
+(Update: Holger Petersen tells me it's short for Deutsches Bundes-Gebrauchsmuster, or "German Federal Utility Model."
+So, made either for government work, or to a set of government specifications.)
 The cursor itself is two plates of clear plastic spaced apart by aluminum top and bottom pieces.
 It has a Watts to Horsepower conversion on the front, and two more hairlines on the cursor whose purpose I haven't figured out yet.
 The one on the A/B scale has a separation that represents a multiple of about 1.28, and the one on the CD scale a multiple of 1.13.
 Going from the A/B to the C/D multiplies by 1.274 and then takes the square root.
 Huh.
 Came in a hard leather scabbard.

 Thanks to Stefan Vorkoetter for explaining some of the mysterious gauge lines.
 This site has more on them in general, and 1.28 bit above is 4/pi, with 1.13 useful for calculating the volume of a cylinder.
 Another of the lines lets you convert radius to area for a circle: place the main hairline on the radius on the A scale, and the other line will show the area on the D scale.